lowdefy/lowdefy-docs/docs/config/auth.md

 sidebar_label: User Authentication
 ---

 Lowdefy uses Amazon Cognito User Pools to manage user authentication into a Lowdefy app.
-Authentication settings can be defined in the deployment Lowdefy.json file by setting the `auth` object attributes in `config`.
+Authentication settings can be defined in the deployment `lowdefy.json` file by setting the `auth` object attributes in `config`.

 ## Usernames and Sign In

 For Lowdefy apps each application user is registered using their email address as username.
-Users can belong to multiple Lowdefy apps with the same user email / username, however, it must be noted that each Lowdefy app maintains its own Cognito User Pool, thus users who have access to multiple apps will have to maintain passwords for each app account individually.
+Users can belong to multiple Lowdefy apps with the same user email / username, however, each Lowdefy app maintains its own Cognito User Pool, thus users who have access to multiple apps will have to maintain passwords for each app account individually.
 Each Lowdefy app is also hosted on individual domains.

 ## Settings